-- Prejudice: Prejudice refers to negative attitudes based on stereotypes.
-When faced with those stereotypes, someone who is prejudiced will experience negative thoughts and emotions.
+- Prejudice: Prejudice refers to negative attitudes, including thoughts and emotions, that are based on stereotypes.
 For example, the violence stereotype may trigger fear and a desire to avoid being around someone who has a mental illness.

 - Discrimination: This refers to behaviours that result from prejudice that end up disadvantaging people with mental illness.
 An example of discrimination would be an employer choosing not to hire someone with a mental illness based on their prejudiced attitudes towards mental illness and the associated stereotypes.

 - Linking those differences to stereotypes

 - Separating “us” from “them,” making the person with mental illness Other